Meadville Items

 The green bottle on the left of image M18a, is a 6 ½ oz.
 VESS DRY bottle.
 It is embossed MEADVILLE PA. on the bottom.
 The item, at the bottom of image M18a, is a promotional give-away.
 It is a soap bar in the shape of a naked baby with its original box.
 The label on the box lid says: COMPLIMENTS OF MEADVILLE LAUNDRY – Always new and up-to-the-minute – WE WASH EVERYTHING BUT THE (drawing of a naked baby).
 Behind the soap baby, is a Butter Cream Toffee tin Made by W.S.
 Trowbridge, Meadville, PA.
 U.S.A.
 The lid says: MADE BY W.S.
 TROWBRIDGE – THE ORIGINATOR OF – CHOCOLATE CHIPS.
 To the right of this tin are two pyro-glazed (painted) Honey’s Beverages bottles.
 They both have stars around the neck.
 The front has a cheerleader with megaphone and “Honey’s Beverages.”
 The backs of both bottles have the ingredients and “PROPERTY OF COCA-COLA BOTTLING CO.
 OF MEADVILLE – MEADVILLE, PA.”
 The blue and yellow bottle, is probably the newer bottle, because it also has “7 FLUID OUNCES” on the back.
 The last bottle on the right, is a 6-oz.
 Coca-Cola bottle.
 This is an iconic bottle.
 This bottle has “MEADVILLE PA.” embossed in a circle on the bottom.
 We have three variations of the “MEADVILLE, PA.” embossing.
 They are the same except for the size of the lettering – small, medium, and large.

-Here’s a better look at the Trowbridge tin shown in image M18a, plus a 1905-06 Trowbridge magazine ad and a 1903 Trowbridge coupon.
+Here’s a better look at the Trowbridge tin shown in image M18a, plus two 1905-06 Trowbridge magazine ads and a 1903 Trowbridge coupon.

 Here’s a look at the three types of Meadville Coke bottle bottoms mentioned above (showing small, medium, and large letters).